futzu/SCTE35_threefive/README.md

 #### Stream.show()

- *  List programs and streams for a video.
+ *  List programs and streams that will be checked for SCTE35 data.

 ```python3
 >>>> from threefive import Stream, version